 - Maya Angelou: "Love costs all we are and will ever be.
 Yet it is only love which sets us free."

 - Elizabeth Gilbert: "To be fully seen by somebody, then, and be loved anyhow — this is a human offering that can border on miraculous."
+(Committed, 2010)

 - Maya Angelou: "Love recognises no barriers.
 It jumps hurdles, leaps fences, penetrates walls to arrive at its destination full of hope."

 Read these together and the pattern is clear.
 The relationships that last are not the ones that felt easy.
 They are the ones the people inside them kept choosing — unequally, repeatedly, and with their eyes open.
+For the research behind what these quotes describe in practice, see our companion piece on nine conversations that sustain happy relationships.
+The principles underlying most of what these quotes describe are covered in the five principles research keeps returning to for lasting partnerships.
+For what the research says about marriage and partnership directly, see what every couple should know about marriage.

 Comments (0)